JieGroup/GenAI/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments
-This course was conceived and developed by Professor [Jie Ding](https://jding.org) of the School of Statistics at the University of Minnesota.
-The School of Statistics and the Minnesota Supercomputing Institute (MSI) are acknowledged for their administrative support and provision of computation and educational resources.
-Special thanks go to [Xun Xian](https://jeremyxianx.github.io/), Ganghua Wang, Jin Du, An Luo, Xinran Wang, Qi Le, and Ali Anwar, who provided significant contributions to the course materials and assisted in maintaining this open-source project at the University of Minnesota.
+This course was conceived and developed by Professor [Jie Ding](https://jding.org/) from the School of Statistics at the University of Minnesota.
+The [School of Statistics](https://cla.umn.edu/statistics) and the [Minnesota Supercomputing Institute (MSI)](https://msi.umn.edu/) are acknowledged for their administrative support and provision of computation and educational resources.
+Special thanks go to  [Xun Xian](https://jeremyxianx.github.io/), [Ganghua Wang](https://gwang.umn.edu/), Jin Du, An Luo, [Xinran Wang](https://wang8740.github.io/), Qi Le, Harsh Shah, [Jiawei Zhang](https://jiaweizhang.site/), [Enmao Diao](https://diaoenmao.com/), [Michael Coughlin](https://www.michaelwcoughlin.com/), and [Ali Anwar](https://chalianwar.github.io/), who provided significant contributions to the course design and development.